MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-ribbon-charts.md

 - **Transparency** specifies how transparent the ribbons are.
 The default level is 30.
 - **Border** lets you place a dark border on the top and bottom of the ribbons.
 By default, borders are off.

-Because the ribbon chart doesn't have y-axis labels, you might want to add data labels.
+Because the ribbon chart doesn't have Y-axis labels, you might want to add data labels.
 In the **Format** section, select **Data labels**.

 :::image type="content" source="media/desktop-ribbon-charts/power-bi-labels.png" alt-text="Screenshot that shows formatting options for data labels in Power BI." border="false":::